What is quality control? How could it improve your product quality and benefit your production business?

 Pre-production sample

-Before launching the mass production, a step of preparing and manufacturing samples is always in need, as it often sets the base for all future quality control.
-All kinds of samples such as AKA sample, master sample, or counter sample, sometimes undermine, but yet is a key factor to control the quality and to better communicate with all parties.
+Before launching mass production, a step of preparing and manufacturing samples is always in need, as it often sets the base for all future quality control.
+All kinds of samples, such as AKA samples, master samples, or counter samples, sometimes undermine, but yet are a key factor to control the quality and to better communicate with all parties.

 Technical inspection

-Also known as laboratory testing, this kind of inspection is mainly carried on picked items from the production (or, sometimes, pre-production samples) to conduct more thorough and deeper, or simply technical tests requiring machines or complex techniques.
+Also known as laboratory testing, this kind of inspection is mainly carried out on selected items from the production (or, sometimes, pre-production samples) to conduct more thorough and deeper, or simply technical, tests requiring machines or complex techniques.

 In-line inspection